rbreaves/kinto/README.md

 ## What does this do exactly?

 Remaps your keyboard to behave more like you're on a mac again and below is how the keymap will behave.
+(Note: Kinto does support the remapping of Apple keyboards just fine, so you can safely ignore how I describe the keymapping below - since that is based on PC/Windows keyboards.)

 - Normal apps - Alt will be Ctrl, Win/Super will be Alt, Ctrl will be Win/Super